 I have great appreciation for epistolary so I wrote Christmas letters to friends who are miles/oceans away.
 Letter-writing is a lost art form nowadays but I still practice it every once in a while.
 I also find it somewhat therapeutic.
-Sometimes, I even include a printed photo I took of what I write about (or even just a simple “selfie” of us together) which I think makes it more endearing.
+Sometimes, I even include a printed photo I took of what I write about or a photo of our past get-together which I think makes it more endearing.

 Some aspects I’ve learned, such as time blocking, pre-scheduling blog posts, and the constantly-engaged concept, were helpful but in most ways they gave me a bit of anxiety over something that’s supposedly inspiring.